Do you have a formal process for responding to an RFP? You should.

 Keep in mind not all RFP’s are created equal.
 A thorough proposal is likely to be a time-consuming project and should be viewed as teaching moments that will lead to continuous improvement on your win rate and your proposal quality.

 In most cases, proposals begin with an outline, a compliance matrix, and a kick-off meeting.
-Discussion on the content are held before any writing takes place.
-Once the details are put it on paper, then a review team steps in to scrutinize and revise as needed.
-Prior to final production and submission, the final touches are added and the team validates the proposal.
+Discussion on the content should be held before any writing takes place.
+Once the details are put it on paper, a review team should step in to scrutinize and revise as needed.
+Prior to final production and submission, the final touches should be added and the team will validate the proposal.

-When it comes to the RFP requirements, they are likely to appear frequently within the document.
+RFP requirements are likely to appear frequently within the document.
 However, sometimes RFPs lack detail or are ambiguous about the information they seek.
-Provide your review team, reviewers and writers, with the same criteria and set of expectations when it comes to the proposal quality.
+Provide your review team with the same criteria and set of expectations when it comes to the proposal quality.
 This team should be trained to uncover and gather information before the release of the RFP.
 The proposal writers need to stay on point with context to substantiate why the customer should select your bid.

 As a proactive approach, use a proposal checklist to be sure the key components are covered about your organization.
 This is one of the most important tips on responding to an RFP!
 These items can be prepared long before the RFP is released.
 Your checklist should include the following items: a strategic plan, price and ROI requirements, technical and managerial challenges, experience and skills, location and risk, resources and staff, along with risk factors and the customer decision process.